redpanda-ai/ctci/README.md

 # Installation instructions

-1. Install [conda](https://www.anaconda.com/download#downloads) for the operating system you will use.
+* Install [conda](https://www.anaconda.com/download#downloads) for the operating system you will use.
-2. Clone this repository
+* Clone this repository
   * `git clone https://github.com/redpanda-ai/ctci.git`
-3. Change directories into the newly cloned repository
+* Change directories into the newly cloned repository
   * `cd ctci`
-4. Create a conda environment from the included environment.yml file
+* Create a conda environment from the included environment.yml file
   * `conda env create -f environment.yml`
-5. Activate the environment
+* Activate the environment
   * `conda activate ctci`
-6. Confirm that it works with the following command
+* Confirm that everything works by issuing the the following command
   * `python problem_picker.py 5`